Awkwafina

 Legacy and Inspiration

 Awkwafina is known for being confident and kind to herself.
 She reminds kids that it’s okay to be different and to laugh at your mistakes.
-By being brave and working hard, she turned her dreams into reality.
+By being brave and working hard, she turned her unique personality into a successful career that inspires others around the world.

 🎉 Fun Facts